2018210744/starter-hugo-research-group/content/en/publication/Distributed Joint Source-Channel Polar Coding/index.md

 publication: "IEEE International Symposium on Information Theory "
 publication_short: "IEEE ISIT"

-abstract: In this paper, we propose a new class of distributed joint source-channel coding
+abstract: In this paper, we propose a new class of distributed joint source-channel coding (DJSCC) methods,

 tags: []
 categories: []